 Solid, pry-proof, and easy to install.
 It sits flush with the wall when installed for easy concealment, and comes with a key rack for easy and convenient key storage.

-The shelves aren't as deep as they could be, and the warranty lasts only three years.
+The shelves aren't as deep as they could be.

 You do a lot to keep your home safe and secure.
 You probably lock the doors every time you leave, and you most likely use deadbolts when you’re home for the night.
 You may have a security system, and you might even use a smartphone app to keep an eye on your house when you’re away.